matiasvergaras/final-reality-matiasvergaras/README.md

 Broadly speaking:

-- For the combat the player has a group of characters to control and a group of enemies controlled by the computer.b
+- For the combat the player has a group of characters to control and a group of enemies controlled by the computer.
 - Characters may be from 2 diferent types: Normal Characters and Magic Characters.
 - Normal Characters include 3 subclasses: Engineer, Thief and Knight.
 - Magic Characters include Black Mages and White Mages.